AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Upgrading OpenVPN Users
 -----------------------

-Most upgrades do not impact connected OpenVPN� users.
+Most upgrades do not impact connected OpenVPN users.
 In some cases, OpenVPN service needs to be restarted as part of software upgrade.
 For example, upgrading to a new SSL version for security patch.
 In these cases, connected OpenVPN users are disconnected and need to reconnect after the upgrade.
 If a release requires stopping and restarting the service, the information is included in the release notes.
 Rollbacks do disrupt services.
 If there is only one OpenVPN gateway in service, all user connections are lost and users cannot reconnect until the gateway is available.
 If there are other OpenVPN gateways available, the disconnected users can attempt to log in again and land on the available gateways.

 Upgrading HA Gateways in an Active Mesh Topology
 ------------------------------------------------

 Gateway traffic is briefly affected and there is a drop in throughput when you perform a gateway image upgrade, and when a gateway software upgrade is rolled back.
 If Aviatrix ActiveMesh mode is enabled and only one gateway in an ActiveMesh pair is selected for upgrade, the system gracefully drains the traffic away from one of the gateways so it can be replaced.
-If both gateways in an ActiveMesh pair are selected, the gateways are replaced simultaneously without any additional�safeguards.
+If both gateways in an ActiveMesh pair are selected, the gateways are replaced simultaneously without any additional safeguards.

 * If the gateway has BPG peers, the BGP process is shut down and the protocol reconverges to elect alternatives routes.
 * The tunnel interfaces are shut down.
 The controller recalculates alternatives routes and distributes them to the gateways within the Aviatrix network.